zapier/zapier-platform/CONTRIBUTING.md

 cd zapier-platform
 ```

-In the repo directory, install dependencies with yarn:
+In the repo directory, install dependencies with pnpm:

 ```bash
 pnpm install